Best Places to Start Over After 50

 Oklahoma

 The living expenditures in Oklahoma are about 14% less than the countrywide statistics.
 It holds one of the lowest costs attached to living, in the entire country, making it an ideal place to start over for seniors.
 Compared to other states; goods, utilities, and groceries are cheaper in Oklahoma.
 Also dining in restaurants and other entertainment centers is cheap.
-However, seniors in Oklahoma are charged property taxes as other residents.
+However, seniors are charged with property taxes as other residents.
+Oklahoma is one of the best places to start over after 50 to senior citizens with low-cost retirement.
+Besides that, there are subsidies for the elderlies that are readily available and accessible.

 Michigan